 - Sriracha optional

-Heat 1 teaspoon of oil and one tablespoon of tamari in large skillet or wok over medium-high heat.
+- Heat 1 teaspoon of oil and one tablespoon of tamari in large pan or wok over medium-high heat.
 Stir-fry the tofu for about 10 minutes, or until golden brown on all sides.
 Transfer to a plate and set aside.

-In a large skillet or wok, cook the ginger and garlic in the olive oil over medium-high heat for about a minute.
+- In a large pan or wok, cook the ginger and garlic in the remaining oil over medium-high heat for about a minute.

-While the vegetables are cooking, mix together the toasted sesame oil, garlic chili sauce or red pepper flakes, apple cider vinegar, remaining soy sauce and cornstarch.
+- While the vegetables are cooking, mix together the toasted sesame oil, red pepper flakes, apple cider vinegar, remaining tamari, and cornstarch.

-Add the sauce mixture, noodles, tofu and scallions to the skillet.
+- Add the sauce mixture, noodles, tofu and scallions to the pan.
 Cook for another 5 minutes or, stirring frequently, to allow the noodles to absorb the sauce.